 We recognise the biggest need is to assist those transitioning out of the ADF now.
 Although there is a comprehensive process for transition administered by Defence which will help you and your family, we are also here to help.
 We can advocate for you in dealing with the Defence Transition Centres or the Defence Force Transition Program.
-We also recognise that these Defence programs will remain involved in your transition for 2 years, but we will be in Townsville for ever!
+We also recognise that these Defence programs will remain involved in your transition for 2 years, but we intend to be in Townsville forever!
 We've compiled a guide for those transitioning here.

 We are building a comprehensive knowledge base of what products and services are available in Townsville to which our advocates can refer members of Townsville's Ex-ADF Community.

 Case Navigators will increasingly become the centrepiece of the Wellbeing Program being responsible for coordinating the development of a plan across all of the 10 Human Needs.
 Our Compensation Advocates are part of the Wellbeing Program and are responsible for - Appropriate compensation (8th of the 10 Human Needs).
 Wellbeing Advocates will be responsible for coordinating referrals to services for all of the other Human Needs, including to our own Career Transition and Mentoring Program.

 While serving our clients, we are also engaged in the training necessary to maintain professional qualifications and service, to bring on new advocates and train them, and to prepare compensation advocates for higher levels in the ATDP.

 If you would like to discuss with our case managers / senior advocates the prospect of becoming an advocate, please read this page on our website.

 We'll help all of the ex-ADF community, whether you are still serving and just thinking about getting out, through to a veteran who has been out for many years.